PBK (composer): PBK posthumous Minóy project

 In 2013, PBK worked out an agreement with Minóy's partner, Stuart Hass, to obtain Minóy's archive of recorded work.
 In it he discovered that among Minoy's master tapes were recordings made in the years after Minoy had stopped distributing his cassettes.
 Many of the unreleased works were released by various labels starting in 2013.
-In 2014 Punctum Books, in collaboration with PBK and Joseph Nechvatal, released some of the best posthumous recorded material on CD and cassette, entitled simply Minóy.
+In 2014 Punctum Books, in collaboration with PBK and Joseph Nechvatal, released posthumous recorded material on CD and cassette, entitled simply Minóy.
 These nine audio recordings, selected by PBK and Nechvatal, were accompanied by a Punctum book.